clif-official/clif_code/README.md

   booktitle = 	 {Proceedings of the 41st International Conference on Machine Learning}, pages = 	 {29935--29948}, year = 	 {2024},
-  editor = 	 {Salakhutdinov, Ruslan and Kolter, Zico and Heller, Katherine and Weller, Adrian and Oliver, Nuria and Scarlett, Jonathan and Berkenkamp, Felix}, volume = 	 {235}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {21--27 Jul}, publisher =    {PMLR},
+  series = 	 {Proceedings of Machine Learning Research}, month = 	 {21--27 Jul}, publisher =    {PMLR},